Last Updated on January 28, 2021

 Perched on top of the San Juan Ridge with stunning ocean views and 160 private acres, spending the weekend in the Yurt was incredible.
 It is so nice to be in nature with all the great perks of a hotel room.
-The bed was super comfortable and waking up to the loud sounds of the nature around us was fantastic.
+The bed was super comfortable and waking up to the loud sounds of nature around us was fantastic.
 Inside the Yurt we had everything we could possibly need.
 It was nice to be able to “camp” in luxury.
 The staff was super friendly and helpful and though we had neighbors around us, we did not even notice.
 We felt like we had complete privacy.

-The food at Soule Creek Lodge was also divine.
-A hot homemade breakfast is included with all stays at Soule Creek Lodge, perfect for fueling up before a long day of exploring the trails.
+The cuisine at Soule Creek Lodge was also divine.
+A hot homemade breakfast is included with all stays at Soule Creek Lodge, perfect for fuelling up before a long day of exploring the trails.
 We enjoyed a banana pancake, eggs, and bacon (the best bacon I have ever had; cooked perfectly), fresh fruit and miniature smoothie breakfast and the three-course dinner had our taste buds going wild.
 We love that their food is also locally sourced when possible: seafood off the waters of Port Renfrew, poultry and eggs from Cowichan Valley, and produce from small Vancouver Island farms.
-The evening meal is prepared fresh each day, so reservations need to be made before 10:00am on the day you plan to dine.
+The evening meal is prepared fresh each day, so reservations need to be made before 10:00 am on the day you plan to dine.

 There was a great view from the loungers, even in the fog.
 It seemed like the green went on forever into the distance and when the fog would clear, you would also be able to see the ocean in the distance.
 I could have sat there for hours, listening to nature and staring out into the distance.
 It was so peaceful and beautiful.